Section I - Membership

 Section XII - a.
 Unique Tournament Rules

-b.
-Pre-game practice space is limited, teams may practice outside the Events Center or do non-ball warm-ups while games are being played.
+a.
+Pre-game practice space is limited, teams may practice in green space near fields and/or do non-ball warm-ups while games are being played.

 Section XIII - Commissioner's Statement